|

 requests synchronously.

-performance tuning, use only if you need a change to default
+performance tuning, use only if you need a change to the

 --perf-same_cpu_crypt

-Perform encryption using the same cpu that IO was submitted
+Perform encryption using the same CPU on which that IO was

 encryption work is automatically balanced between available